filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 ## Example 1: Upload your first Java project to Github

-Following the github flow operations, create a new simple Java "Hello world" project, and upload it on your Github repository.
+Following the github flow operations, create your Github repository and create a new simple Java "Hello world" project, which you will upload on the Github repository.

 ### Solution

-We will do this by using command prompt approach.

 **TO DO** STEPS:
 - **Create an github account by entering email, password and username**